apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 Setup and Teardown
 ~~~~~~~~~~~~~~~~~~

 In data workflows it's common to create resources (such as a compute resource), use it to do some work, and then tear it down.
-Airflow provides the concept of setup and teardown tasks to support this need.
+Airflow provides setup and teardown tasks to support this need.

-Features of setup and teardown tasks:
+Key features of setup and teardown tasks:

   * If you clear a task, its setups and teardowns will be cleared.
   * By default, teardown tasks are ignored for the purpose of evaluating dag run state.